Inminban

-Inminban (Korean: 인민반; Hanja: 人民班; RR: inmin-ban; MR: inmin-ban; meaning "neighbourhood units" or "people's units") is a Neighbourhood Watch-like form of cooperative local organization in North Korea.
-No North Korean person exists outside the inminban system; everyone is a member.
+Inminban (Korean: 인민반; Hanja: 人民班; RR: inmin-ban; MR: inmin-ban; meaning "neighbourhood units" or "people's units") is a neighbourhood watch-like form of cooperative local organization in North Korea.
+Almost no North Korean person exists outside the inminban system; with the exception of active-duty military personnel and some other exempt groups of people, everyone is a member.
+An inminban is a group of households in a particular place of residence headed by a designated person called an inminbanjang.
+The tasks of the inminban system are surveillance of the population, organizing labor mobilizations, and neighborhood maintenance.

 History

-The inminban network was established by the late 1960s.
+The inminban network grew out of the aegukban, or "patriotic groups" system, which was introduced by the Japanese in colonial Korea in 1940.
+The duties of the aegukban included pro-Japanese education, neighborhood maintenance, managing food rationing, and coordinating labor mobilizations.
+After the end of Japanese rule, the aegukban were reconstituted as the inminban in North Korea.
+Surviving documents from the 1940s indicate that inminban groups were often created by merely changing the names of existing aegukban groups.
+The aegukban also survived in South Korea as "citizen's groups", but they gradually lost significance and disappeared by the early 1960s.

+The inminban initially played a modest role in administration and surveillance, but the scope of its role began to expand in the mid-1960s.
+The power of the inminban was at its height from then until the mid-1990s.

 Every North Korean woman who does not have a full-time job is required to participate in inminban activities, which include cleaning public toilets, tidying up the neighbourhood, manufacturing small items at home, and occasionally going to the countryside to do agricultural work.
 This made women without jobs nearly as busy as those with jobs, and was said to contribute to high female participation in the North Korea workforce.
 In the late 1960s employed North Korean women received a 700 g ration of rice daily, where women who participated in inminban instead of having a job received just 300 g.
 Since the 1990s, the effectiveness of the inminban network has weakened.
+Some scholars say that the North Korean economic crisis and subsequent famine of the 1990s had left North Korea unable to compensate functionaries such as inminbanjang, reducing their incentive to help the state maintain social control.
+Inminbanjang are still said to be an important support to the North Korean security apparatus, but perhaps less motivated and diligent than they used to be.